populse/populse_db/README.md

 The module is ensured to work with Python >= 3.3

-The module is ensured to work on the platforms linux and osx
+The module is ensured to work on the platforms Linux and OSX

 # Launch the tests